 - Safe, effective, and efficient team performance during resuscitation can help prevent neonatal mortality and serious morbidities such as bronchopulmonary dysplasia (BPD) and hypoxic-ischemic encephalopathy.
 BPD affects up to 35% of VLBW infants across California.

 Simulating Success is a 15-month project which includes three months of preparatory training followed by 12 months of implementation.
 Participating sites will implement the project beginning in March 2018, June 2018, September 2018, December 2018, or March 2019.

 Questions about Simulating Success?

-Email Janine Bergin, Simulating Success Project Manager.
+Email Janine Bergin, Simulating Success Project Manager at email@example.com.